sailfish009/openstructure/modules/img/base/doc/img.rst

 DataType
 ^^^^^^^^

   The DataType of an image represents the nature of the data it contains.
-An image can contain 'REAL' or 'COMPLEX' values.
+An image can contain 'REAL' or :obj:`COMPLEX` values.

 .. _data-domain:

 DataDomain
 ^^^^^^^^^^

-  The DataDomain of an image specifies wether the image contains data in the 'SPATIAL' domain or in the 'FREQUENCY' domain.
-A 'HALF_FREQUENCY' domain also exists, representing centrosymmetric frequency data (such as the data coming from the Fourier transform of an image from the real spatial domain)
+  The data domain of an image specifies wether the image contains data in the spatial or frequency domain.
+A :obj:`HALF_FREQUENCY` domain also exists, representing centrosymmetric frequency data (such as the data coming from the Fourier transform of an image from the real spatial domain)

+  .. data:: SPATIAL

+    Real-valued spatial images

+  .. data:: COMPLEX_SPATIAL

+    Complex-valued spatial images, i.e. resulting from a Fourier transform of the :obj:`FREQUENCY` domain.

+  .. data:: FREQUENCY

+    Complex frequeny domain.

+  .. data:: HALF_FREQUENCY

+    Centrosymmetric frequency images

 .. _spatial-origin: